 I’m not typically one for tinted brow gels.
 As is, my arches are pretty lengthy, and coating them in color looks more Groucho Marx than gorgeous Gigi.
 The point is, when I tried this tinted brow gel—specifically, the Light Brown Shade—I questioned everything I thought I knew.
 For the first time, my brows looked perfectly groomed after a tinted brow gel.
 I credit the ultra-small spoolie tip and non-clump formula.
-And, given nearly 600 shoppers have touted the gel for the same, there’s a pretty good chance you’ll dig this affordable addition to your arch routine.
+And, given over 700 shoppers have touted the gel for the same, there’s a pretty good chance you’ll dig this affordable addition to your arch routine.

 Brow Boss Pencil